The Horton-Strahler number of butterfly trees: Butterfly trees

-Now if $n = 2k+1$ is odd, then a similar construction can now consider $\mathcal T_1^{\B}$ that has a multiplicity of nodes with HS $\floor{\log_4 N} = \floor{k + \frac12} = k$.
-We can then choose the gluing operation so that the gluing occurs on the opposite side of the parent edge with at least one additional node with HS $k$, and if we further choose the child butterfly tree to have HS $k$, then the merging rules then create a path from the child root to the composite root connecting nodes with HS $k$.
-This path then meets the existing path along the opposite top edge of the composite tree, so that then the composite root now has HS $k + 1 = \floor{\log_4 2N}$.
-This completes the inductive step. \end{proof} This suggests in particular the \textit{average} HS must then be smaller than the general EBT model with $N$ nodes, as this deterministic upper bound asymptotically matches the average value scaling for an EBT (see \Cref{eq: cantor mean var}).
-To recover information about the average HS for a general butterfly tree, we again need to consider the dynamics of the top edge of the gluing edges.
+\textbf{Case 2:} Now suppose $n = 2k+1$ is odd.
+A similar construction can now consider $\mathcal T_1^{\B}$ that has a multiplicity of nodes with HS number $\floor{n/2} = \floor{k + \frac12} = k$.
+We can then choose the gluing operation so that the gluing occurs on the opposite side of the parent edge with at least one additional node with HS number $k$, and if we further choose the child butterfly tree to have HS number $k$, then the merging rules then create a path from the child root to the composite root connecting nodes with HS number $k$.
+The merged tree thus meets the increment merging sufficiency rules in \Cref{prop: merge increment}, and so the composite tree has HS number $k + 1 = \floor{(n+1)/2}$.

-The nonsimple butterfly trees have the same modeling considerations as needed for the merging of two binary trees with one gluing operation (see \Cref{rmk: gluing max,rmk: gluing update}), as these can then be modeled sufficiently by iteratively modeling the profiles of the top edges through each iterative step, that then determine the subsequent level top edge profiles.
-Although this outlines a direct line for analysis, we will abstain from modeling the nonsimple butterfly case in the present work, that remains a promising area for future research.
-So we will instead focus on the simple butterfly trees.
-Simple butterfly trees have significantly reduced complexity that now allows a full distributional description.
-We will first consider the case of uniform simple butterfly trees.